Troubleshoot website security issues

-Troubleshoot security issues on your website or your webpage.
+Troubleshoot security issues on your Webflow website.

 Websites are either served on HTTP or HTTPS.
-HTTPS also know as "HTTP over TLS" is recognized as the secure protocol.
+HTTPS, also known as "HTTP over TLS" or “HTTP over SSL,” is recognized as the secure protocol.

-Most browsers state if a site is secure — loaded over HTTPS — with a lock icon next to the website's address in the URL bar.
-Some browsers also state non-secure sites.
-Not secure errors are usually shown for pages that contain password and credit card input fields.
+Most browsers will state if a site is secure (i.e., loaded over HTTPS) with a “lock” icon next to the website's address in the URL bar.
+Some browsers also state if a site is not secure.
+“Not secure” errors are usually shown for web pages that aren’t using a private connection — these web pages could be security risks for password and credit card information.